This information will help you make sure you’re prepared in case of a disaster.

 - Plastic sheeting and duct tape to shelter-in-place

 - Tools, including a wrench or pliers, to turn off the gas, water, and electricity

 - Whistle to signal for help

-- Manual can opener for food (if kit contains canned food)
+- Manual can opener for food (if your kit contains canned food)

 - Emergency cash

-- Copy of your list of emergency contacts
+- A copy of your list of emergency contacts

-- Copy of your advance directives, such as a Health Care Proxy form
+- A copy of your advance directives, such as a Health Care Proxy form

-- Copy or scanned image of your prescriptions and the phone number for your pharmacy
+- A copy or scanned image of your prescriptions and the phone number for your pharmacy

 - 1 complete change of warm clothing and shoes per person, including: